Get in Touch

 Day 1 - Problem Framing, Containment and Statistical Thinking

-Developing an investigation mindset suitable for the pharmaceutical context and identifying common pitfalls in reports intended for auditors.
+Understanding the investigation mindset in a pharmaceutical context and avoiding common pitfalls often found in reports prepared for auditors.

-Defining problems using structured techniques: Is/Is Not analysis, 5W2H, and properly framing the problem statement.
+Defining problems through structured techniques: Is/Is Not analysis, 5W2H, and properly framing the problem statement.

-Implementing issue containment with clear distinctions between immediate, interim, and permanent actions, alongside a risk matrix to guide containment decisions.
+Managing issue containment with clear distinctions between immediate, interim, and permanent actions, along with a risk matrix to guide containment decisions.

-Applying fundamental statistical tools to pharmaceutical investigations: Pareto analysis, histograms, and run charts.
+Applying basic statistical tools to pharmaceutical investigations: Pareto analysis, histograms, and run charts.

 Utilizing control charts and interpreting Western Electric rules to identify process signals.